jhipster/jhipster-uml/README.md

 **Pretty important note**: v2.0.0 only supports JHipster v3.0+.
 The versions before v2.0.0 still support anterior versions of JHipster.

-**Another pretty important note**: if you don't supply all the information we ask (JHipster UML's version, XMI file, etc.)  when submitting an issue, nobody can help you.
+**Another pretty important note**: if you don't supply all the information we ask (JHipster UML's version, XMI file, etc.)  when submitting an issue, nobody can help you...
+So please, provide us with all the data we need.
+Thanks.